rendi-api/ffmpeg-cheatsheet/README.md

 Use this as inspiration for your own work, to troubleshoot your FFmpeg commands, or to explore what others are building in automated media apps.

+You can use the FFmpeg commands below within [Rendi - FFmpeg API](https://rendi.dev?utm_source=cheatsheet)

 ## How to use this cheatsheet?

 - Use the table of contents, best viewed in github's full view of the MD file, to browse through the main topics covered.